closebox73/applying-theme/README.md

 	- Alacritty

 ## :moneybag: Tip Jar :
-if you like my themes, i will be very grateful if you are willing to make a donation to support me to make even better themes<br />
-thank you from all my heart
+if you like my themes, i will be very grateful if you are willing to make a donation to support me to make even better themes, thank you from all my heart

 [![Support via PayPal](https://cdn.rawgit.com/twolfson/paypal-github-button/1.0.0/dist/button.svg)](https://www.paypal.me/closebox73/)